 Our researchers aim to create a cleaner future by producing cost-effective and sustainable chemical processes for a wide range of industries.

-This research involves designing sustainable processes for the production of fuels and chemicals through process intensification and systems engineering.
+Our research involves designing sustainable processes for the production of fuels and chemicals through process intensification and systems engineering.
 Our research into reactive materials aims to bridge the gap between material properties at the atomic scale and their use in large-scale applications related to the production of energy and many different types of chemicals needed not only in industry but also in our everyday lives.
 By increasing our understanding of process behaviours across multiple scales, we are able to enhance, adapt and develop processes for the benefit of our health and the environment.

-This research aims to decrease pollution and energy consumption by creating new materials and catalysts for sustainable processes involving chemical conversion, hydrocarbon transformation and reforming.
+We aim to decrease pollution and energy consumption by creating new materials and catalysts for sustainable processes involving chemical conversion, hydrocarbon transformation and reforming.
 Examples of our capabilities and focus include:

-This research uses powerful computational modelling techniques to intensify chemical processes.
+Our research uses powerful computational modelling techniques to intensify chemical processes.
 The multiscale modelling team holds a unique position between molecular sciences and engineering, providing many opportunities to impact a broad range of technologies including materials design, process synthesis, food processing and bulk chemical production processes.

 We use techniques such as atomic, molecular and fluid dynamic computations to reveal correlations and interactions between fundamental properties and process or product efficiencies across multiple size and time scales.